-Each Microsoft Team is connected with an Office 365 Group and serves (in part) as a Security Group with shared resources across many applications in Office 365.
+Each Microsoft Team is connected with a Microsoft 365 (Office 365) Group and serves (in part) as a Security Group with shared resources across many applications in Microsoft 365.
 Users outside the organization can share access with Microsoft Teams and grant all of the users in that Team rights to SharePoint or OneDrive content.
-Conversely, you cannot add another Microsoft Team/Office 365 Group to the Members or Owners group for the Team or Group in question.
+Conversely, you cannot add another Microsoft Team/Microsoft 365 Group to the Members or Owners group for the Team or Group in question.

-6. Communications: Who Can See Information and What They Can See
+6. Who Can See Information in Microsoft Teams — and What They Can See?

-With the exception of Private Channels (coming soon), all the Owners and Members within a Team can see all the chat, “Files” tabs, and apps available to that Team.
+With the exception of Private Channels, all the Owners and Members within a Team can see all the chat, “Files” tabs, and apps available to that Team.
 In addition, each Owner and Member can access the application information associated with the Office 365 Group behind the Team.
 This includes the Outlook Calendar and Exchange conversations associated with the Group.